 Besides being free, the major advantage of EndNote Online is that you can access your account from any computer that has an internet connection (as long as you can access the MSU Libraries' electronic resources).
 Many users like to try out EndNote Online to see if it will meet their needs before they purchase the regular EndNote software.
 With EndNote Online, it is possible to share libraries with other EndNote Online users - making collaboration easy.
 EndNote Online can also work with EndNote desktop software so you can move references between the two (version 10 or higher).

-EndNote released a new version, X8, in November 2016, however, the previous version (X7) is still being on campus workstations and in the MSU Libraries' training sessions.
+EndNote released a new version, X9, in July 2018, however, an earlier version (X7) is still being on campus workstations and in the MSU Libraries' training sessions.

 EndNote is installed on all of the Windows-based Microlab workstations around campus, including the "Full Set of Applications" workstations in the Library.
 You may purchase a copy of EndNote for your own computer at the MSU Tech Store.

 Note: Students may purchase a discounted version of EndNote from the third party retailer OnTheHub eStore.
 You will be asked for proof that you are a student, such as by providing your MSU email address.